PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/pnpsearchqueryexamples.md

 <br/><br/><br/>

 # Detailed explanation
-Imagine, you want to modify the search query based on whether a user has provided a specific filter or not.
+Imagine, you want to modify the PnP webpart search query based on whether a user has provided a specific filter or not.

 ### Step-by-Step Process: